Back to top

 The Job Market: What’s the Outlook for Web Developers?

-1. Digital Transformation: Companies across all sectors are investing in their online presence
+1. Digital Transformation: companies across all sectors are still investing heavily in their online presence

-2. E-commerce Growth: The shift to online shopping is creating more jobs for web developers
+2. E-commerce Growth: the ongoing shift to online shopping keeps creating new roles for web developers

-5. Cybersecurity Concerns: Companies need developers who can build secure web applications
+5. Cybersecurity: growing regulatory pressure means more demand for developers who can build secure applications

 Negotiating Your Worth: Tips for a Better Web Developer Salary